How to Write a Letter to the Editor

 • Tell the story of a persecuted pastor or church in occupied Ukraine.
 Make it personal; name a known case and ask why we aren’t hearing more.

-• Encourage coverage of this issue in local or national media.
+• Call for more coverage of this issue in local or national media.

 • Write meta: why is this not front-page news?